Tucson, Arizona: History

 During the Mexican–American War in 1846–1848, Tucsón was captured by Philip St. George Cooke with the Mormon Battalion, but it soon returned to Mexican control as Cooke proceeded to the west, establishing Cooke's Wagon Road to California.
 Tucsón was not included in the Mexican Cession to the United States following the war.
 Cooke's road through Tucsón became one of the important routes into California during the California Gold Rush of 1849.

-The US acquired those portions of (modern day) Arizona that lay south of the Gila River via treaty from Mexico in the Gadsden Purchase on June 8, 1854.
+The US acquired those portions of modern-day Arizona that lay south of the Gila River by treaty from Mexico in the Gadsden Purchase on June 8, 1854.
 Under this treaty and purchase, Tucsón became a part of the United States of America.
 The American military did not formally take over control until March 1856.
 In time, the name of the town became standardized in English in its current form, where the stress is on the first syllable, the "u" is long, and the "c" is silent.

-In 1857, Tucson was established as a stage station on the San Antonio-San Diego Mail Line.
-In 1858 it became 3rd division headquarters of the Butterfield Overland Mail and operated until the line was shut down in March 1861.
-The Overland Mail Corporation attempted to continue running; however, following the Bascom Affair, devastating Apache attacks on the stations and coaches ended operations in August 1861.
+In 1857, Tucson was established as a stage station on the San Antonio–San Diego Mail Line.
+In 1858, it became third division headquarters of the Butterfield Overland Mail and operated until the line was shut down in March 1861.
+The Overland Mail Corporation attempted to continue running, but following the Bascom Affair, devastating Apache attacks on the stations and coaches ended operations in August 1861.

 Tucson was incorporated in 1877, making it the oldest incorporated city in Arizona.